Education

 Related Experience

-MacroDigest, Managing Editor London, England September 2013 – November 2014
+MacroDigest, managing editor, London, England September 2013 – November 2014

-American Chamber of Commerce, Analyst Beijing, China September 2005 - September 2006
+American Chamber of Commerce, analyst, Beijing, China September 2005 - September 2006

 Skills & Interests

-Language: English, Advanced Chinese (advanced reading/writing, conversational speaking)
+Languages: English, Chinese (advanced reading/writing, conversational speaking)

 Technical: Familiar with STATA and R statistical packages, Excel, Python